mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 #### Exercise 5.2.2.
 1. Run project `T5-2-2_Conditionals` to see `if` statements, `switch` statements and `switch` expressions in action.
-1. In the first `if` statement we are testing to see if the `randomNumber` modulus zero is equal to zero.
-Change this to test if `randomNumber` modulus 0 is not equal to 1 instead - the same result but with inverted logic (hint: '!=').
+1. In the first `if` statement we are testing to see if the `randomNumber` modulus two is equal to zero.
+Change this to test if `randomNumber` modulus 2 is not equal to 1 instead - the same result but with inverted logic (hint: '!=').
 1. In the test with `else if` insert another `else if` before the current one, testing to see if `randomNumber` is greater than or equal to 4.
 Now change that 4 to 7 and see what happens.
 1. In the `if (boolean)` example, invert the logic to test if `boolean` is false.
 There are two ways to do this, and one is not very obvious.
 Google is a better friend here than me.